-Salient issue Health and Safety - Safety equipment/PPE Goal : To ensure that workers have access to and use appropriate safety equipment.
+Health and Safety - Safety equipment/PPE Goal : To ensure that workers have access to and use appropriate safety equipment.
 Status : Our risk assessment has identified a risk in the production sites of some of our suppliers.
 The risk is related to the lack of focus on safety equipment, and we have found that this is mostly due to a management issue.
 However, in some cases, the lack of focus on safety equipment is because the factory employees do not understand the importance of using safety equipment, and therefore do not use it.
 Goals in reporting year : We wanted to continue educating our factory employees about the usage of safety equipment.
 To improve their understanding of the importance of safety equipment, we considered developing more educational material that includes practical examples, possible incidents, and their consequences.

 The use of safety equipment is a priority at ITP Group.
-Our objective in 2023 has been to reduce the risk by educating them about personal protective equipment (PPE), to record and check whether the PPE is applied correctly, and to make sure the supplier's management makes the right safety equipment available on production sites.
-In 2023, we finished our new updated training material for suppliers that is now in use.
+Reducing the risk by educating staff about personal protective equipment (PPE), to record and check whether the PPE is applied correctly, and to make sure the supplier's management makes the right safety equipment available on production sites.
+We have finished our new updated training material for suppliers that is now in use.
 The training material also covers the use of PPE and provides practical examples.

-Describe actual or expected results of measures mentioned above, as well as goals and activities for the coming reporting year :
+Describe actual or expected results of the measures, as well as goals and activities for the coming reporting year :